 The nature of addiction is such that relapse is a necessary part of recovery, not an indication of failure itself.
 In fact, the National Institute on Drug Abuse (NIDA) estimates that the relapse rates for substance use disorders (SUDs) are between 40 to 60 percent.
-Addiction recovery success rates vary but should not be used as a reason not to attempt to pursue sobriety.

 The relapse rate for substance abuse is not unlike those of other chronic conditions such as hypertension and asthma.
 The rates for those conditions hover between 50 to 70 percent.